 January 8, 1935: "Fears that two youths were lost in the Curry forests were dissipated today when it was learned the car found at the Wildhorse Prairie lookout station belonged to a Curry resident.
 The two youths were inquiring concerning trapping possibilities last November and the car recently located at the lookout was believed to have been left there while the boys took to the woods."
 (The Coos Bay Times)

 May 1940: "Good point to pick up potential fires along Rogue River valley, and towards Lake O'Woods which is unable to see all of same.
 Fuel moistures tend to run a little damper in this section of the district."
 (Plans, Guard Placement, Siskiyou National Forest)

-1990: Vandalism, including a fire set inside the lookout's cab, windows and the door were also broken.
-Repairs were made in a timely manner, restoring the structure to sound usable condition.
+1990: Vandalism, including a fire set inside the lookout's cab, windows and the door also broken.
+Repairs made in a timely manner, restoring the structure to sound usable condition.

 2008: During the winter of 2007-08 a heavy snow load caused the cab to collapse.
 The Sand Mountain Society began the restoration process during the summer.